h-havenga/jekyll/_posts/2018-05-16-msc-in-a-poster.markdown

 read -p "World map created.
 Lets create a map of South-Africa.
 Press enter to continue "

 ####################################################################
-#Now we need to create a map from the netcdf file for SA           #
+#    Now we need to create a map from the netcdf file for SA       #
 ####################################################################
 out='hail_composite_globe.ps'
 topo=./ETOPO1_Ice_g_gmt4.grd

-#Coordinates (actually lower left and upper right not E S W N)
-east=-20
-south=-46
-west=60
-north=-12r

 #Projection (Lambert Azimuthal Equal-Area)
 width=25.5